mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 ## Discovery

-Things discovery is supported using PaperUI by activating the discovery ("+") button form Inbox.
+Things discovery is supported using PaperUI by pressing the discovery ("+") button form Inbox.

 ### BUS/SCS Discovery

 - Gateway discovery using UPnP is *under development* and will be available only for IP gateways supporting UPnP
 - For the moment the OpenWebNet IP gateway should be added manually from PaperUI or in the .things file (see [Configuring BUS/SCS Gateway](#configuring-bus-scs-gateway) below)
-- IP and passoword (if needed) must be configured
+- IP and password (if needed) must be configured
 - Once the gateway is added manually as a Thing, a second Scan request from Inbox will discover BUS devices
-- BUS/SCS Dimmers must be ON and dimmed (30-100%) during a Scan, otherwise they will be discovered as simple On/Off switches
+- BUS/SCS Dimmers must be ON and dimmed (30%-100%) during a Scan, otherwise they will be discovered as simple On/Off switches
     - *KNOWN ISSUE*: In some cases dimmers connected to a F429 Dali-interface are not automatically discovered

+#### Discovery by Activation
-If a Ligthing or CEN Scenario item cannot be discovered automatically, start a new Scan, wait 15-20sec and while the Scan is still active (spinning arrow in Inbox), activate the physical device - for example push a Scenario button, or dim the dimmer - to have it discovered by the binding (*discovery by activation*).
+If a Ligthing, CEN/CEN+ Scenario, or Dry Contact/IR sensor device cannot be discovered automatically, you can try to activate it while a Scan is active: start a new Scan, wait 15-20sec and then while the _Scan is still active_ (spinning arrow in Inbox), activate the physical device (for example dim the dimmer, push a CEN/CEN+ Scenario button, activate a Dry Contact/IR sensor) to have it discovered by the binding.
+After accepting the new discovered CEN/CEN+ device from Inbox, activate again one of its buttons and refresh the page to see the device and its button appear in the PaperUI Control view.

 If a device cannot be discovered automatically it's always possible to add them manually, see [Configuring Devices](#configuring-devices).